pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: Problem Statement

 \textbf{Model Developers.} We consider CNN developers are untrusted; they can provide untruthful prediction results, \emph{e.g.}, outputting meaningless predictions \wjs{or using arbitrary test data or CNN model}.
 They can also be curious about test data during a CNN testing.
 Note that our verifiable computing design does not focus on poisoned or backdoored models\cite{chen2017targeted}, but it greatly relies on multi-tester test data to probe the performance of CNN models in a black-box manner.
 Recently, SecureDL\cite{xu2020secure} and VerIDeep\cite{he2018verideep} resort to sensitive samples to detect model changes, which can be complementary to our work.

 \textbf{Service Providers.} They can be computationally powerful entities, and accept outsourced \textsf{LaterNet} from developers.
 Despite service providers' powerful capabilities on computation and storage, we do not trust them.
-They can try their best to steal private information with regard to CNNs and test inputs.
-They even incorrectly run \textsf{LaterNet} and produce untruthful or meaningless results for saving computation and storage resources.
-Service providers can also collude with a developer to fake correctness proofs, with respect to the independent inference processes based on a splitting CNN, aiming to evade verification by later-coming users.
+They can try their best to steal private information \wjsSec{with regard to \textsf{PriorNet}} and test inputs.
+They even incorrectly run \textsf{LaterNet} and produce untruthful results due to machine disruption.
+Service providers can also collude with a developer to fake correctness proofs, with respect to the independent inference processes based on a splitting CNN, aiming to evade verification by later-coming users. \wjsSec{But the service providers cannot obtain \textsf{PriorNet} by colluding with the developer, since the developer has no motivation.} \wjsRR{Similar to previous studies~\cite{madi2020computing, zhao2021veriml}, we do not account for hyper-parameter extraction attacks through side-channel analysis~\cite{zhang2021stealing, yan2020cache} from service providers in our research.
+Instead, we assume hyper-parameters to be publicly accessible in our setting.
+Moreover, there are defensive methods available~\cite{saileshwar2021mirage} to mitigate such side-channel analysis attacks~\looseness=-1.}

 \textbf{Model Testers.} Testers are organized via a crowdsourcing manner.
 We consider that the testers are willing to contribute their test inputs for measuring the quality of the CNNs.
 A tester's test inputs concretely contain a batch of data on an input-label basis.
 We assume the original inputs need protected but their labels can be public (refer to encrypted inputs and plaintext labels in Section \ref{sec:splitting}).
-We also assume each label is consistent with the corresponding input's true label, considering currently popular crowdsourcing-empowered label platforms.
+We also assume each label is consistent with the corresponding input's true label, considering currently popular crowdsourcing-empowered label platforms.\looseness=-1

 \wjs{\textbf{Public Platform and Future Users.} We assume both the public platform and future users are honest.
-We note users have access to all of data uploaded to the platform and the data on the platform cannot be tampered.
-But we do not want them to obtain either model parameters or test data.}
+Users have access to all of data (not including model parameters or test data) uploaded to the platform and the data cannot be tampered.} Finally, we assume that all entities communicate via a secure authenticated channel.\looseness=-1